SamBaker101/Plant-Pod/README.md

 ### Single Plant System

-My first step will be to build an automated system to care for a single, maure, houseplant.
+My first step will be to build an automated system to care for a single, mature, houseplant.
 This will limit the inputs, outputs and variables while I learn the problem space.

 1. Water on timer
 2. Water based on sensor